 Illness & Exclusion Policy

-At B Kids Daycare, the health, safety, and well-being of children, families, and sta7 are ourhighest priority.
-Young children are especially vulnerable to illnesses, and infections canspread quickly in group settings.
-To maintain a safe and healthy environment, we have established the following attendance and health guidelines.
-We ask for full cooperationfrom families in following these procedures.
+At B Kids Daycare, the health, safety, and well-being of children, families, and staff are our highest priority.
+Young children are especially vulnerable to illness, and infections can spread quickly in group settings.
+To maintain a safe and healthy environment, we follow clear attendance and health guidelines and ask for the full cooperation of families in supporting these procedures.

 Report an Absence (by 8:30 a.m.)

-Call or email the centre if your child will be away and tell us about any communicable diagnosis so we can notify families as required.
+Please call or email the centre if your child will be absent.
+Inform us of any communicable diagnosis so we can notify families as required.

 Medication & Care Plans